smk762/komodo/MCLUsageGuide_TR.md

 **Dispute Expiry:** It is grace period for solving non-redemption problem in credit loops in protocol 2.
 An issuer may have this time as blocks when creating a credit under protocol 2 without or insufficient collateralization.
 Before this period expires, an escrow should do all actions according to aggrement with the issuer to solve non-redemption.
 Otherwise, the escrow is penalized in the system.

 ###Important Commands for Making Credit Loops
+Kredi döngüsü başlatma ve aktarma işlemlerini gerçekleştirmek için eşler (p2p) karşılıklı birbirinin public key adresini bilmek zorundadırlar.

 - ```marmararecieve```

-This command is used to get a credit from an issuer or an endorser.
+Kredi talebinde bulunma.
+Ciranta ve hamil durumda olanlar kullanırlar.
 When asking a credit from an issuer, i.e. the first node, it has a unique use.
 In other nodes, it is the same.

 **Scenario 1:** Two nodes are making a credit loop for the first time.
 This credit loop may be created for a sale of a good or service in the market.
 In such case, the holder (the one selling the product/service) should request for a credit from the issuer (the one paying the product/service) by writing down the following command:
 ```